What’s a solar farm?

 Construction

 Building a new solar project means new job creation.
 Each solar project requires skilled labor and a talented workforce.
-In addition to training opportunities, Silicon Ranch works to hire from your local labor pool and the military veteran community.
+In addition to training opportunities, Silicon Ranch works to hire from the local labor pool and the military veteran community.

 Regeneration

 Silicon Ranch designs, constructs, and manages its projects using regenerative land management practices called Regenerative Energy.
-Through Regenerative Energy we are able to help restore soil health, biodiversity, and water quality on and around solar farms.
+Through Regenerative Energy we are able to help restore soil health, biodiversity, and water quality on and around our solar farms.

 Operation

 The solar arrays, or solar panels, are mounted on one of two racking systems, fixed mount or tracking.
 While fixed mount racking systems are stationary, tracking systems are constructed to move the panels with the sun from sunrise to sundown.
-A computer-controlled program makes sure the panels soak up as much sunlight as possible throughout the changing seasons.
+A computer-controlled program makes sure the panels capture as much sunlight as possible throughout the changing seasons.

 Energy Production